UbaidRussell/Interactive-rating-component/README.md

 - [Example resource 1](https://stackoverflow.com/questions/29311918/how-do-i-capture-data-entered-into-the-field-of-an-html-form) - This is an amazing article which helped me finally understand how to capture data entered into the field of an HTML form.
 I'd recommend it to anyone still learning this concept.

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Example resource 2](https://developer.mozilla.org/en-US/docs/Web/CSS/:checked) - This is an amazing article which helped me finally understand how to use the :checked pseudo class to work on my radio buttons.
 I'd recommend it to anyone still learning this concept.

 ## Author